-- Property, plant and equipment (including land, buildings, pipes, roads and other infrastructure assets) - \$6,645.9 million - Other assets (including investment properties and investments in controlled entities and associates) \$434.2 million
+- Property, plant and equipment (including land, buildings, pipes, roads and other infrastructure assets) - \$6,645.9 million - Other assets (including investment properties and investments in subsidiaries and associates) - \$434.2 million

 These assets have increased due to the level of capital expenditure and investment property revaluations.
+There have been no significant changes in "Other Assets" during the year.